Guide to Equity Financing

 An alternative investment class, private equity, is made up of funds that are not traded on a public exchange.
 Publicly traded companies might be bought and sold by private equity funds and investors in order to delist their stock.

 A venture capitalist can be either an individual or a major company.
-Venture capitalists often have far more money to invest in a company than other investors.
+Unlike angel investors, venture capital firms do not use personal funds to invest in startups or growing firms.
+Therefore, venture capitalists often have far more money to invest in a company than other investors.
 Entrepreneurs that work as venture capitalists tend to be particularly interested in finding companies that have the potential to grow rapidly.

 A high amount of money invested in your firm means that venture capitalists will most likely demand greater control over your company's future and may have significant influence over your company's growth in order to protect their investment.